 If you need to set up a proctored exam in a non-pre-approved site (other than the Outreach Centers on the Testing Center's list), you will need to secure an off-site proctor.
-To do this, you must fill out and submit a Proctor Request Form to the LC Testing Center.
+Fill out and submit a Proctor Request Form.
 Be sure to review the "Proctor Qualifications" page before submitting your request.
 Please note: A new form must be submitted for each exam to be proctored.
-Again, you only need to submit a Proctor Request Form if you are not taking your exams at the LC Testing Center or Outreach Centers (i.e., NIC or Sandpoint).
 You need to remit a proctor request form at least ONE WEEK PRIOR to the opening exam date.